lsu-ddem/pathways-site/content/1_IntroToCoding/1_CodingBasics/3_Lesson_3/_index.md

 Variables can contain fixed values as well as changeable values.
 In our example, rectHeight contains a fixed value of 50 inside of it (which happens at the very top of our code, above the **setup( )** function block), allowing us to use the value of 50 in any location we type the phrase "rectHeight." rectWidth, however, contains the result of a function called `random()`, which generates a random number between its two arguments each time it is run.
 Since it only runs inside of the **setup( )** block, we need to hit the rerun button in the embedded Result panel in order to get a different width for the pink rectangle.
 We can easily modify our code so that `random()` spits out a new value and updates our variable with every frame of the draw loop:

 {{% codepen 400 BVRVYL %}}

+Notice that we are referring to the name of the variable, and then using whatever value is stored inside it. (in this case the result of random(1, 400)).
+We can see that the value inside of the varible is being repeatedly changed since we are using that value to set the width of the pink rectangle.

 ## System Variables